hndoss/hndoss.github.io/_posts/2020-10-01-hacktoberfest-2020.md

 Digital Ocean has useful resources to help the community to start collaborating in no time.
 You can be a [beginner](https://hacktoberfest.digitalocean.com/details#beginners), [maintainer](https://hacktoberfest.digitalocean.com/details#maintainers), [organizer](https://hacktoberfest.digitalocean.com/details#organizers) or even a [company](https://hacktoberfest.digitalocean.com/details#companies).
 If you are a organizer or want to be one, Digital Ocean has a [Event Organizer Kit](https://hacktoberfest.digitalocean.com/eventkit) available for free.

 ## My Collaborations
-At the end, I was able to make a few PR by the time this article was published, I leave it here as example.
+At the end, I was able to make a few PRs by the time this article was published, I'm leaving them here as example.
 - [DataStructures-and-Algorithms - Add GitHub Actions workflow](https://github.com/hacktoberfest2k20/DataStructures-and-Algorithms/pull/188)
 - [ping-identity-exporter - Add Dockerfile](https://github.com/mjavier2k/ping-identity-exporter/pull/2)
 - [react-paypal-js - Add github actions status badge](https://github.com/paypal/react-paypal-js/pull/39)